joseph-flinn/site/frontend/posts/engineering-portfolio-management-part5.md

 failure, finding that projects following Agile practices when it came to requirements were 227% more likely to fail (Ali, p.311).

-One of the reasons that this topic is so hotly debated is that because both sides are right.
+One of the reasons that this topic is so hotly debated is that both sides are right.
 Plan-driven projects work and Agile projects work.
 Both have their strengths in different situations.
 Cooper describes the strengths of each approach (p.188):